All Products

 Buffer Pool Extension (BPE)

-After you enable Buffer Pool Extension (BPE), you can effectively improve read and write performance, reduce SQL execution time, and reduce the impact of I/O jitter on database operations, thereby improving stability.
-For more information, see Buffer Pool Extension (BPE) feature.
+After you enable Buffer Pool Extension (BPE), you can effectively improve read/write performance, reduce SQL execution time, and reduce the impact of I/O jitter on database operations, which improves stability.
+For more information, see Use the I/O acceleration feature of general ESSDs.

 I/O burst

-After you enable I/O burst for a Premium ESSD, the maximum IOPS and throughput of the instance are increased.
-The following table shows the differences between instances with and without I/O burst enabled:
+After you enable the I/O burst feature for Premium ESSDs, the maximum IOPS and maximum throughput of your instance will increase.
+The following table shows the differences between instances with and without the I/O burst feature enabled:

 Note

-After you enable the I/O burst feature for a primary node, the feature is automatically enabled for the secondary node.
-The feature is not automatically enabled for read-only instances.
-You must enable the feature on the details page of each read-only instance.
+When you enable the I/O burst feature for a primary instance, the feature is automatically enabled for the secondary instance.
+For read-only instances, you need to enable the feature on the details page of each read-only instance.

 Scenario